Toum/ Traditional Toum recipe/ Lebanese Garlic Sauce

 All said, it was not easy for me the first time.
 When my dear friend and Neighbour Devi, bragged about how she made Toum at home, I thought it was quite easy, but when I tried it was a total flop.
 The sauce broke and I had to throw it away with a heavy heart.
 However, I was not put off with this bleak failure, but did some research and tried making Toum a second time, and for some reason or other it broke again.
 I tried adding egg white to stabilize the sauce, but still couldn’t save it.
 Although I was miserable about losing so much oil and a bowl full of garlic, I was determined to make it right.
 This time, I made sure the garlic was pound with the salt for a longer period till I got a grainy, yet smooth paste and was careful while pouring oil.
 It took all my patience, but I was so excited and happy to see the final result.

-Check out my popular special garlic recipes like stuffed garlic bread, crescent rolls, Garlic Mayonnaise, Chilli Garlic Fried rice etc. Also, check my wonderful collection of savoury festive recipes like Chicken Momos, popcorn chicken, Meat rolls, Kerala style Duck recipes, Beef, Mutton, Chicken and Seafood specials to celebrate with family and friends.
+Check out my popular special garlic recipes like stuffed garlic bread, crescent rolls, Garlic Mayonnaise, Chilli Garlic Fried rice etc. Homemade Pita Bread video recipe is here if you would like to try.
+Also, check my wonderful collection of savoury festive recipes like Chicken Momos, popcorn chicken, Meat rolls, Kerala style Duck recipes, Beef, Mutton, Chicken and Seafood specials to celebrate with family and friends.
 For now, here is the recipe for traditional Toum!

 Ingredients for Traditional Lebanese Toum: